microsoftarchive/iot-journey/docs/what-is-an-IoT-solution.md

 The following sections provide some high-level guidelines to help you address these challenges.

+> Note: For a definition of common IoT terminology, see the [Glossary of Terms](glossary-of-terms.md)

 # Start small, think big

 It is very easy to become overwhelmed by the sheer volume of data and the number of devices that an IoT system might be expected to handle.
 In addition, it can be hard to predict in advance which sensors and devices might provide the data that your system requires.

 Rather than attempting to build a system that solves every problem at once, start end-to-end prototyping with a small number of devices, but focus on designing an architecture that will scale, is low-latency, and that can handle extreme hardware and software heterogeneity.
-Consider that some critical data might require immediate action (the *hot path*) while a large volume of information may need to be stored for subsequent analysis and decision-making (the *cold path*).
+Consider that some critical data might require immediate action while a large volume of information may need to be stored for subsequent analysis and decision-making.
 Furthermore, identifying how data flows from devices all the way through the system to the analytics processing and business domain logic can help to highlight issues that might otherwise be missed.

 Implementing an initial subset of the system will help to highlight where possible issues are likely to occur.
 These issues include resolving device identity, management, update, and deployment of devices, and security concerns.
 It is easier to address these issues in the small scale.
 Be prepared to evaluate whether the prototype meets expectations, make any necessary adjustments, and then document the lessons learned so that you can apply them to the large scale.